Advocacy / Lebanon

 The Lebanese State Security arrested the Syrian refugee Bashar Abdel Saoud on 30 August 2022.
 Abdel Saoud was tortured to death by a number of officers and soldiers.
 The victim's photo, which shows clear signs of torture on his body, was leaked and spread over social media platforms.
 While several press reports confirmed that Bashar Abdel Saoud had been subjected to brutal torture, burns, and bruises - all over his body - caused by severe beatings and flogging with metal wires.

 On the International Day in Support of Victims of Torture, we, the undersigned organizations, call on the Lebanese authorities to effectively protect everyone in its territory, including those in detention, from torture and cruel, inhuman and degrading treatment or punishment.
+The authorities should investigate all allegations of torture and ill-treatment and the perpetrators of such acts should be prosecuted, brought to trial and, if found guilty, sentenced to appropriate punishment.

 Joint letter calling on the Lebanese authorities for an independent, impartial, and transparent investigation into the causes of the recent shipwreck off the coast of Tripoli